 Distributing your message statewide is easy and cost-effective with the MNA Electronic Press Release Service.
-We can deliver your press release via email to Minnesota newspapers within hours of receiving your request.
+We can deliver your press release via email to Minnesota newspapers within 24 hours of receiving your request.
 Press releases are distributed separately from the other MNA correspondence and are clearly marked to ensure proper handling at each newspaper.
-When you choose the MNA Press Release Service, your message is shared with 326 member newspapers with a total circulation of more than 2.5 million Minnesotans each week.
+When you choose the MNA Press Release Service, your message is shared with more than 260 member newspapers with a total circulation of more than 1.6 million Minnesotans each week.

 MNA NEWSPAPER NETWORK

-Send your message electronically to 326 Minnesota member newspapers (26 daily + 300 non-daily) with a total circulation of more than 2.5 million readers.
+Send your message electronically to more than 260 Minnesota member newspapers with a total circulation of about 1.6 million readers.

 - First page: $150